paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 #### Amendments to the Manual for Courts-Martial, United States
 Additions and amendments to the Manual for Courts-Martial, United States, prescribed by Ex.
 Ord.
 No. 12473, Apr.
 13, 1984, 49 F.R.
 17152, were contained in the following:

+#### Amendments to the Manual for Courts-Martial, United States
+Additions and amendments to the Manual for Courts-Martial, United States, prescribed by Ex.
+Ord.
+No. 12473, Apr.
+13, 1984, 49 F.R.
+17152, were contained in the following:

+2024—Ex.
+Ord.
+No. 14130, Dec.
+20, 2024, 89 F.R.
+105343.

 2023—Ex.
 Ord.
 No. 14103, July 28, 2023, 88 F.R.
 50535.

 2022—Ex.
 Ord.
 No. 14062, Jan.
 26, 2022, 87 F.R.
 4763.